MicrosoftDocs/cpp-docs/docs/parallel/concrt/parallel-algorithms.md

   - "tr-tr"
 ---
 # Parallel Algorithms
 The Parallel Patterns Library (PPL) provides algorithms that concurrently perform work on collections of data.
-These algorithms resemble those provided by the Standard Template Library (STL).
+These algorithms resemble those provided by the C++ Standard Library.

  The parallel algorithms are composed from existing functionality in the Concurrency Runtime.
 For example, the [concurrency::parallel_for](reference/concurrency-namespace-functions.md#parallel_for) algorithm uses a [concurrency::structured_task_group](../../parallel/concrt/reference/structured-task-group-class.md) object to perform the parallel loop iterations.
 The `parallel_for` algorithm partitions work in an optimal way given the available number of computing resources.